-A motion under section (a) of this rule will be presented to a magistrate judge and the matter calendared before the magistrate judge for hearing to require the debtor or other person to be examined.
+A motion under section 69-1(a) will be presented to a magistrate judge and the matter calendared before the magistrate judge for hearing to require the debtor or other person to be examined.
 In any case in which the moving party seeks a restraint of the debtor's or other person's property, the magistrate judge will make findings and a report for the district judge with an order for restraint that the district judge may issue.